Appreciate the ephemeral side of nature

 Towards zero waste

 Certain ancestral values are part of Japanese culture, such as the fight against waste and living simply, without the superfluous.
 This " wabi-sabi-inspired " way of life facilitates the deployment of the "zero waste" approach promoted in the country.
 Add to this a regulatory framework (selective collection) and awareness-raising, and you'll see a host of attractive initiatives flourish.
 These include furoshiki, or the art of wrapping with recycled fabrics, tawashi, a sponge made from used fabric, andoriculi, a bamboo ear pick.
-The Mainichi Shimbun newspaper is made from a recycled paper composed of water and seeds; once you've finished reading, simply plant it... and you'll have flowers.
-The reuse of broken objects is also made possible by the kintsugi technique.
-In Tokyo, an ephemeral bar, thee Gomi Pit, has opened its doors in 2019 in a waste incineration plant, to raise awareness in situ.
-After all, the least polluting waste is the one we don't produce!
-Plastic consumption, particularly in relation to packaging, is still very high, and we need to continue our efforts to prevent it.
+The Mainichi Shimbun newspaper is made from a recycled paper composed of water and seeds; once you've finished reading it, simply plant it... and you'll have flowers.
+The reuse of broken objects is also made possible with the kintsugi technique.
+In some Tōhoku towns, such as Morioka or Aizu-Wakamatsu, community workshops for repairing or reusing waste are springing up, often linked to traditional crafts.

 Climate and air quality: burning issues

-The city of Tokyo embarked on an anti-diesel policy in the late 1990s.
+In the late 1990s, the city of Tokyo embarked on an anti-diesel policy.
 The campaign focused on health and was based on measures to reduce the number of diesel vehicles.
-At the same time, the government issued binding regulations in this direction.
-Between 2001 and 2011 the concentration of fine particles in Tokyo decreased by 55%.
-However, in 2010, the government did an about-face... in the name of the fight against the greenhouse effect (diesel being considered less emissive than gasoline).
-Sales of diesel cars would have increased by 80% between 2012 and 2014 in the country!
-The issue of energy transition remains a current challenge in Japan, where the government's objectives are not up to the climate challenges, namely carbon neutrality by 2050.
-The share of fossil fuels in the country's energy mix remains significant.
-In 2020, major industrialists, pushed by their customers and supported by a powerful business lobby, asked the government to increase the country's share of renewable energy by 2030.
-In terms of transport, active mobility, including cycling, is developing in Japan, particularly in the major cities, combined with intermodality (cycling and train).
+At the same time, the government issued binding regulations to this effect.
+Between 2001 and 2011, the concentration of fine particles in Tokyo fell by 55%.
+However, in 2010, the government did an about-face... in the name of the fight against the greenhouse effect (diesel being considered less emissive than petrol).
+Sales of diesel cars increased by 80% between 2012 and 2014!
+The question of energy transition remains a topical challenge in Japan, where the government's objectives fall short of the climate challenge, namely carbon neutrality by 2050.
+Fossil fuels continue to dominate the country's energy mix.
+In 2020, major industrialists, urged on by their customers and supported by a powerful business lobby, asked the government to increase the country's share of renewable energies by 2030.
+On the transport front, active mobility, including cycling, is growing in Japan, particularly in the big cities, combined with intermodality (bike and train).
+The rural areas of Tōhoku, which are undergoing demographic ageing, could play a pilot role in the development of local renewable energies, such as wind power or biomass, already tested in certain valleys of Akita prefecture.